Survey on Combinatorial Register Allocation and Instruction Scheduling: Instruction Scheduling

-The first combinatorial approach to instruction scheduling and bundling for multiple-issue processors is introduced by Leupers and Marwedel in 1997~\cite{Leupers1997}.
-Their model is inspired by early work on IP-based scheduling for high level synthesis~\cite{Hwang1991,Gebotys1991} and designed to target irregular DSPs.
-Among the additional challenges presented by such processors, the model incorporates \emph{alternative instruction versions} and \emph{side effect handling}.
-Alternative instruction versions (called \emph{alternative encodings} by Leupers and Marwedel) supports the selection of different instruction implementations, each using different resources, for an instruction in the input program.
-Side effect handling \begin{inparaenum}[] \item supports inserting and scheduling \emph{no-operation instructions} that inhibit writes to certain registers; and \item accounts for pairs of instructions that must be scheduled together if a particular version of one of them is chosen. \end{inparaenum} To schedule instructions in a basic block and take into account the particularities of DSPs, Leupers and Marwedel introduce an IP model with two types of 0-1 variables: \begin{inparaenum}[] \item \emph{scheduling variables} \ipvar{s}{v,i,k} indicate whether version $v$ of instruction $i$ is issued in cycle $k$; and \item \emph{no-operation variables} \ipvar{n}{r,k} indicate whether register $r$ is inhibited by a no-operation in cycle $k$. \end{inparaenum} The model includes constraints to ensure that \begin{inparaenum}[] \item each instruction is implemented and scheduled once, \item dependencies are satisfied, \item instruction versions that use the same resource are not issued in the same cycle, and \item no-operations are inserted to prevent destroying live data stored in registers. \end{inparaenum} Leupers and Marwedel present some experimental results on a few signal-processing basic blocks for the TMS320C25 and Motorola DSP56k processors, reporting optimal results for basic blocks of up to 45 instructions.
+Inspired by early work on IP-based scheduling for high-level synthesis~\cite{Hwang1991,Gebotys1991}, Leupers and Marwedel introduce an IP model that includes \emph{alternative instruction versions} and \emph{side effect handling} for irregular, multiple-issue DSPs~\cite{Leupers1997}.
+Alternative instruction versions (called \emph{alternative encodings} by Leupers and Marwedel) supports the selection of different instruction implementations, each using different resources, for each input instruction.
+Side effect handling \begin{inparaitem}[] \item supports inserting and scheduling \emph{no-operation instructions} that inhibit writes to certain registers, and \item deals with pairs of instructions that must be scheduled together if a particular version of one of them is chosen. \end{inparaitem} To schedule instructions in a basic block and take into account the particularities of DSPs, Leupers and Marwedel define two types of 0-1 variables: \begin{inparaitem}[] \item \emph{scheduling variables} \var{s}{v,i,k} ($v_{i,v,k}$ in the original notation) indicate whether version $v$ of instruction $i$ is issued in cycle $k$, and \item \emph{no-operation variables} \var{n}{r,k} indicate whether register $r$ is inhibited by a no-operation in cycle $k$. \end{inparaitem} The model includes constraints to ensure that \begin{inparaitem}[] \item each instruction is implemented and issued exactly once, \item dependencies are satisfied, \item instruction versions that use the same resource are not issued in the same cycle, and \item no-operations are inserted to prevent destroying live data stored in registers. \end{inparaitem} This model can be seen as a generalization of Bowman's RCPSP approach~\cite{Bowman1959}.
+The use of 0-1 scheduling variables for each cycle allows resource constraints to be expressed in a more direct and general form than in Arya's approach.
+On the other hand, the number of variables becomes dependent on an upper bound of the makespan and modeling the dependency constraints becomes more complex: for each dependency $\sequence{i,j}$ and cycle $k$ in which $i$ can be issued, a constraint is needed to enforce that if \var{s}{v,i,k} holds then some \var{s}{v',j,l} must hold for $l$ greater than $k$ (such implications can be expressed in IP models with inequalities).
+For example (assuming that only one version $v_1$ is available for each instruction), the dependency $\sequence{\InstrLoad{}, \InstrAdd{}}$ in Figure~\ref{fig:dg} yields the constraint for each cycle $k$ that if $\noMathVar{s}{v_1,\InstrLoad{},k}$ holds then one of $\noMathVar{s}{v_1,\InstrAdd{},k + 2}, \noMathVar{s}{v_1,\InstrAdd{},k + 3}, \dots$ must hold.
+Leupers and Marwedel present some experimental results on a few signal-processing basic blocks for Texas Instrument's TMS320C2x~\cite{C2x} and Motorola DSP56k~\cite{Kloker1987} processors, reporting optimal solutions for basic blocks of up to 45 instructions.